 Notwithstanding the foregoing investment limitations, each of the Pathfinder Portfolios and Managed Volatility Portfolios may invest in Underlying Funds that have adopted investment limitations that may be more or less restrictive than those listed above for the Pathfinder Portfolios and Managed Volatility Portfolios.
-Therefore, the Pathfinder Portfolios and Managed Volatility Portfolios may engage indirectly in investment strategies that are prohibited under the investment limitations listed above.
+Therefore, the Pathfinder Portfolios and Managed Volatility Portfolios in Volatility Portfolios and Managed Volatility Portfolios.
+Therefore, the Pathfinder Portfolios and Managed Volatility Portfolios in Volatility Portfolios and Managed Volatility Portfolios.
+Therefore, the Pathfinder Portfolios and Managed Volatility Portfolios.
+Therefore, the Pathfinder Portfolios and Managed Volatility Portfolios is that are prohibited under the investment limitations listed above.